 The logical approach to assert False Claims Act defenses is to pick apart one of the above elements.
 The prosecutor must prove all and not just a few.

 No Falsity – What is Falsity?
-Criminal or civil false claims to the government can bring to life to False Claims Act liability if they are either factually false or legally false.
+Criminal or civil false claims to the government can bring to life to liability if they are either factually false or legally false.
 False representations support legally false claims.
 In addition, falsity can be supported by a false representation of compliance with a statutory (FAR), regulatory, or applicable contract term.
 See information about FCA civil investigative demands.

 Courts look at the following to see if there is falsity in a False Claims submission to the government.